 A federal judge in Eastern Missouri has upheld the government mandate that insurance policies cover birth control.
 Judge Carol E. Jackson ruled that the mandate is not a violation of religious liberty.
 Religious freedom is “a shield, not a sword,” she said, and religious liberty claims cannot be used as a “means to force one’s religious practices upon others.”
 Her argument closely aligns with points that the Century made some months ago in an editorial and that I tried to make in a blog post.

 I've so far declined to comment on Wheaton College's decision to join the election-year culture war skirmish du jour by suing the feds for stomping all over its religious freedom requiring insurers to cover basic women's health needs while allowing faith-based employers to themselves stay out of it.
 I was sad but not surprised to learn of this move.
 Wheaton takes it as not only one legitimate view but an article of evangelical conviction that the morning after pill is unacceptable?
 Sure, okay.
 I disagree with my alma mater, but it's hardly the first time.

-good.
-But in the last few days, the administration has taken some serious steps
+The debt-ceiling fight has been the dominant story out of Washington for weeks, and for the most part the White House hasn't looked too good.
+But in the last few days, the administration has taken some serious steps forward on other fronts.